PetrKryslUCSD/dynamics-course-2020/README.md

 - [FinEtoolsVibInFluidsTutorials](https://github.com/PetrKryslUCSD/FinEtoolsVibInFluidsTutorials.jl): Vibration of structures in fluids.
 - [FinEtoolsFlexBeamsTutorials.jl](https://github.com/PetrKryslUCSD/FinEtoolsFlexBeamsTutorials.jl): Dynamics of flexible beams.

-## Software environment for trying it out
+## Software environment for space running the tutorials

 1. Make sure you have [Git for Windows](https://gitforwindows.org/).
 2. Download the portable Julia environment for this course[???]()